Grant guidelines

 Available funding

-Grants will be provided for a period of up to 12-16 -months only following execution of the Grant Funding Agreement.
+Grants will be provided for a period of up to 20 months following execution of the Grant Funding Agreement, with the potential for a 12 month extension dependant on available funds and project performance.
 Grants will not provide for ongoing costs associated with a program that receives a grant.

 Regional Services